Rzeszów Travel Guide: Gateway to the Subcarpathian Region

 Rzeszów travel guide — underground tourist route, Old Town market square, and Łańcut Castle day trip in southeastern Poland.

 Rzeszów is the largest city in southeastern Poland and the capital of Subcarpathia (Podkarpacie) — a region of gently rolling countryside between the Vistula valley and the Carpathian foothills.
 The city is primarily a regional administrative and university centre, but its preserved Old Town, unusual underground heritage, and position as the gateway to both Łańcut’s palatial complex and the Bieszczady mountains give it substance as a travel destination.
+Tours in southeastern Poland can cover Łańcut Castle and the Bieszczady in a single organised day trip from the city.

 Top Things to See and Do